groonga/groonga/doc/source/reference/commands/status.rst

           }

    * - ``memory_map_size``
-     - The total memory map size in bytes of Groonga.
+     - The total mapped memory size by this Groonga process in bytes.
      - ``2929``

    * - ``n_workers``